galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 - **The Archive:** This is your PostgreSQL database, holding all the tabular data (your documents).
 - **The Informant:** This is the retriever, a special tool that understands both your questions and the data in the archive.
 It acts like your informant, scanning the archive to find the most relevant documents (clues) for the detective.

 But how does the informant know which documents are relevant?
 Here's where **embeddings** come in.
 Embeddings are like condensed summaries of information.
-Imagine each document and your question are shrunk down into unique sets of numbers.
+Imagine each document and your questions are shrunk down into unique sets of numbers.
 The closer these numbers are in space, the more similar the meaning.

 The informant uses an embedding technique to compare your question's embedding to all the document embeddings in the archive.
 It then retrieves the documents with the most similar embeddings, essentially pointing the detective in the right direction.

 With these relevant documents at hand, the detective (generative model) can then analyze them and use its knowledge to answer your question or complete your request.

-Given this structure we need:
+Given this structure, we need:

-- The detective: in our case it will be Gemini used through Vertex AI.
+- The detective: in our case, it will be Gemini used through Vertex AI.
 - The **embedding model**: a model able to create embeddings from a document.
 - The archive: PostgreSQL.
 We need to **convert** the structured information from the database to a format valid for the embedding model.
 Then store the embeddings on the database.
 - The informant: [pgvector](https://github.com/pgvector/pgvector).
 The open-source vector similarity search extension for PostgreSQL.

 The **embedding model** is able to create embeddings only of *a document*.
-So, we need to find a way to convert the structured representation into a document as first step.
+So, we need to find a way to convert the structured representation into a document as the first step.

 ## From structured to Unstructured data

-LLMs are very good at extracting information from textual data and to execute tasks described using text.
+LLMs are very good at extracting information from textual data and executing tasks described using text.
 Depending on our data, we may be lucky to have something easy "to narrate".

-In the case described in this article we are going to use all the data related to sleep, physical activities, food, heart rate, number of steps (and other) gathered during a day for a single user.
-With these information it's quite easy to extract a regular description of an user day, section by section.
+In the case described in this article, we are going to use all the data related to sleep, physical activities, food, heart rate, and number of steps (and others) gathered during a day for a single user.
+With this information it's quite easy to extract a regular description of a user's day, section by section.
 Being the data so regular, we can try to make it fit in a **template**.

 ### The template: the daily report

-We can define a template that summarized/highlights the important part we want to be able to retrieve while searching through our RAG.
+We can define a template that summarizes/highlights the important part we want to be able to retrieve while searching through our RAG.
 The template will be used by Gemini as part of its prompt in a chat session.
 In this chat session, we are going to ask the model to extract from the JSON data the information that we want to display in the report.

 ```markdown
 ### Date [LLM to write date]